rsdoiel/antenna/archives/2025/planet_2025.23.md

 date: 2025-06-12, from: RTÉ News

-The hosepipe ban which has been in place in Mullingar, Co Westmeath, Milford in Co Donegal and the Kells/Oldcastle areas of Co Meath since early May has been extended by another seven weeks.
+The hosepipe ban which has been in place in Mullingar, Co Westmeath, Milford in Co Donegal and the Kells and Oldcastle areas of Co Meath since early May has been extended by another seven weeks.

 <br>